March Auditions Dates for the 2016 Season announced!

 - NON-EQUITY ACTORS are hired both in NYC and locally.
 Note that we will certainly consider non-Equity actors for roles listed as “seeking AEA submissions/auditions” as well.

 - Especially seeking terrific non-singing actors for the play BREAKING LEGS (see breakdown below).

 - CHILDREN: Seeking two NON-UNION boys for roles in TARZAN (see description below).
-Note we will see children only by appointment at NYC auditions.
+Note we will see children ONLY by appointment at NYC auditions.
 Boys are invited to come to our LOCAL open call without an appointment.
-To be seen in NYC you must submit through your agent/manager or email your materials directly to Casting Director Christian Saint-Girard
+To be seen in NYC you must submit through your agent/manager or email your materials

 - REHEARSALS are Tuesdays through Sundays during the day, typically 9:30 – 5:30, with Tech and Dress rehearsals prior to opening in both the afternoons & evenings.